 Well, your home doesn’t consist only of a bathroom or kitchen.
 You still have a bedroom, living room, hallway and other areas of the house or apartment to secure for your baby’s sake.
 Here are our other recommendations that will be helpful for pretty much any room.

-- Keep plants and small decorative elements hidden – It is amazing how we can take care of all big and important areas of the house, but miss on noticing the threat hidden in the smallest stuff.
-The latter could be little statues on bookshelves, pebbles and other similar objects used for decoration of the living room or bedroom.
+- Keep plants and small decorative elements hidden – It is amazing how we can take care of all big and important areas of the house but miss on noticing the threat hidden in the smallest stuff.
+The latter could be little statues on bookshelves, pebbles and other similar objects used to decorate the living room or bedroom.
 They can be swallowed quite easily by a toddler, so it is best to clear these items out.
 Plants are also not off-limits for a curious kid, so (if possible) place them on balconies, in the backyard or in rooms that remain locked.
-This way both your kids and plants will be safe.
+This way, both your kids and plants will be safe.

 - Get electric outlet guards – The small curious fingers can go pretty much anywhere, including in electrical outlets.
 They are often the perfect height for kids to reach.
 Put electrical outlet cover on to discourage the little ones from going in there.